gchilton1102/PRS-Pipeline/README.md

 	* X is replaced with the phi value that you used

 	* The chromosome numbers correspond to the chromosome each file was generated from

+* These files include the following unlabelled columns: rsid, base position, A1, A2, posterior effect size estimate